austozi/docker-fdroidserver/README.md

 The [F-Droid server](https://gitlab.com/fdroid/fdroidserver), dockerised.

-This is the dockerised version of the F-Droid server bundled with the Apache web server in one Docker image.
-The image is based on Debian Stable with the fdroidserver and apache2 packages installed from the official Debian package repository.
-The version numbers of these packages therefore are identical to the version numbers in the official Debian repository.
+This is the dockerised version of the F-Droid server bundled with the [Nginx web server from LinuxServer.io](https://hub.docker.com/r/linuxserver/nginx) in one Docker image.

 ## Build

-1. Clone this repository using `git clone`.
+1. Download the latest release tarball and extract it.
-2. Navigate to the root folder of the repository where Dockerfile is, and execute `docker build .`
+2. Navigate to the folder where Dockerfile is and execute `docker build .`

 ## Usage

-Once the container has been deployed via the usual route (e.g. with `docker run` or `docker-compose up`), the web frontend can be accessed at http://<container_ip> (default port: 80).
-If the container port 80 is bound to the host port 8080, then the web frontend can accessed at http://<docker_host_ip>:8080.
+Once the container has been deployed via the usual route (e.g. with `docker run` or `docker-compose up`), the web frontend can be accessed at http://localhost (default port: 80).

-The F-Droid server commands have to be executed manually.
-Do this on the Docker host (assuming fdroid is the container name):
+Environmental variables can be specified via Docker run parameters or in the docker-compose.yml file.

+The repo will auto-update on a customisable time interval.
+This auto-update can include downloading third-party APKs to the repo.
+APK downloads can be scripted.
+Save the scripts in a folder and mount it to /config/fdroid/update-scripts in the container.
+These download scripts will be executed one by one during the audo-update.

+To manually trigger an update, execute on the Docker host:

 ```
-docker exec -it fdroid fdroid init
+docker exec -it fdroid fdroid refresh
-docker exec -it fdroid update -c
 ```